syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/FAQ/What-are-the-events-available-in-ToggleButton.md

 ---
 layout: post
-title: What are the events available in WinForms Toggle Button | Syncfusion
+title: What are the events available in WinForms HubTile | Syncfusion
-description: Learn about What are the events available in Syncfusion Windows Forms Toggle Button control, its elements and more details.
+description: Learn about What are the events available in Syncfusion Windows Forms HubTile control, its elements and more details.
 platform: WindowsForms
 control: HubTile
 documentation: ug
 ---

-# What are the events available in WinForms Toggle Button

-This page explains What are the events available in WinForms Toggle Button and more details.

-## What are the events available in ToggleButton in Windows Forms Toggle Button
+# What are the events available in Windows Forms HubTile

 The following listed events are available in Toggle Button.